gabrielweyer/nuggets/docs/powershell/README.md

 ## Splatting

-Another way of avoiding having to write very long lines is to use splatting.
+Another way of avoiding long lines is to use splatting.
 This is more idiomatic than using backticks.

 ```powershell
 Copy-Item -Path 'test.txt' -Destination 'test2.txt' -WhatIf